nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   * CoLAB should work under _common screen resolutions_. (i.e. the window should not be out of boundary)
 * Performance requirements:
   * CoLAB should be able to hold _up to 1000 persons_ without a noticeable sluggishness in performance for typical usage.
-  * The response to any command should be shown within 1 second.
+  * The response to any command should be shown _within 1 second_.
 * Constraints:
   * CoLAB should be _backward compatible_ with data files produced by earlier versions as much as possible.
 If one release is not compatible with earlier versions, a migration guide should be provided.
-  * CoLAB must be open source under [the MIT Licnese](https://raw.githubusercontent.com/AY2021S2-CS2103T-T11-2/tp/master/LICENSE).
+  * CoLAB must be open source under [the MIT License](https://raw.githubusercontent.com/AY2021S2-CS2103T-T11-2/tp/master/LICENSE).
 * Quality requirements:
   * A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
   * A user familiar with CLI tools should find CoLAB commands very intuitive.